seanmwalker/my-npm-registry/README.md

 From the command line execute `npm install`.
 This will add the dependencies, and you are ready to start.

 ##Run the server
 From the command line execute `npm start`.
 This will start the service listening on its default port.
 The default port is 8080.
 You can change the port by setting the environment variable of `PORT` to your chosen port.
+You can also enable debug mode for very verbos logging by adding the flag of `--debug` to your command line.
+The information will show up in a variety of files under the $HOME/.my-npm-registry/_debug folder

 ##Use from the client
 This tool is designed to be a proxy for the NPM client.
 It simply lets anything you try to do go straight through unless it is a put request, or the get request path matches a locally published component.